Home » All Recipes » Desserts » 3-Ingredient Peach Cobbler

 Instructions

-• Bake for 40 to 45 minutes until the top turns golden brown and the filling bubbles nicely.
-Let it cool for 5 to 10 minutes before serving.
+• Bake for 40-45 minutes until the top is golden brown and the filling bubbles.
+Remove from the oven and let cool for 5-10 minutes before serving.

 Notes